 The only current treatment for end-stage liver disease is a liver transplant, and the number of livers available from deceased donors is limited.
 Thus NIDDK-supported liver research focuses on identifying liver disease early, preserving liver function in people with liver disease, and developing new treatment options, including transplants performed with liver tissue from living donors.

-In a collaborative effort with the National Library of Medicine, NIDDK has developed LiverTox, an online resource for drug-induced liver injury, providing a “living textbook” with case reports, patient information, and a database of over 700 drugs and supplements.
+In a collaborative effort with the National Library of Medicine, NIDDK has developed LiverTox, an online resource for drug-induced liver injury, providing a “living textbook” with more than 500 case reports, patient information, and a database of more than 900 drugs and supplements.